opendilab/DI-engine-docs/source/hands_on/mbpo.rst

 In details, MBPO trains an ensemble of models to fit the transitions of the true environment and uses it to generate short trajectories starting from real environment states to do policy improvement.
 For the choice of RL policy, MBPO use SAC as its RL component.

+See this repo `awesome-model-based-RL <https://github.com/opendilab/awesome-model-based-RL>`_ for more model-based rl papers.

 Quick Facts
 -------------
 1. MBPO is a **model-based** RL algorithm.